How Are Auto Insurance Premiums Calculated?

 Big Breaks for Seniors

 If you are age 65 or older, make sure your premium reflects an important discount.
-All insurers must offer policyholders age 65 or older a 25 percent discount off their total premium if there are no inexperienced drivers on the policy and their cars are not customarily used for business purposes.
+All insurers must offer Massachusetts policyholders age 65 or older a 25 percent discount off their total premium if there are no inexperienced drivers on the policy and their cars are not customarily used for business purposes.

 How Much You Drive

-If you drive your car 5,000 miles a year or less, companies cut your premium by 10 percent (except on the portion of the premium for comprehensive, substitute transportation, and labor and towing coverages).
+If you drive your car 5,000 miles a year or less, companies cut your premium by 10 percent (except on the portions of the premium for comprehensive, substitute transportation, and labor and towing coverages).
 Most companies also offer small discounts if you drive between 5,001 and 7,500 miles.

 Length of Time Insured by the Company

-If you are considering switching insurance companies, and have been “loss free” with your current company for a while, calculate in any future longevity discounts.
+If you are considering switching insurance companies, and have been “loss-free” with your current company for a while, calculate in any future longevity discounts.
 Many companies offer renewal discounts each year.
 Some offer five to 10 percent discounts for three years of coverage without an at-fault accident, and may increase the discount at six years and nine years.

 Some companies love to tout the big discounts you’ll get by signing on with them to insure both your cars and home.
 Some knock off five percent, 10 percent, or even more from either the auto rate or the homeowners rate; some knock off a percentage from both.
-But keep in mind that dual-policy discounts usually are offered by companies that charge high prices for coverage.
+But keep in mind that dual-policy discounts are usually offered by companies that charge high prices for coverage.
 A 15 percent dual-policy discount isn’t really much of a discount if it’s offered by a company that charges twice as much as its competitors.

 Several insurers offer five to 15 percent discounts to groups—employees of specific companies and members of employee associations, alumni associations, and others.
 But remember that even with a 15 percent group discount, companies that offer these discounts rarely beat the lowest-priced companies for most drivers.
-But checking on available group discounts might lead you to an insurance company that you would prefer for service or other reasons, but would be unacceptably expensive without a group discount.
+Checking on available group discounts might lead you to an insurance company that you would prefer for service or other reasons, but would be unacceptably expensive without a group discount.

 If you regularly use mass transit, some companies offer a 10 percent discount on property damage and collision coverages if you provide evidence that you purchased at least 11 months of commuter passes.